williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 2. Generate excess CPS customer demand.
 3. Non-CPS demand exists.

-For rates at which CPS can sell on the open market, I again sampled from a truncated normal distribution with a mean of $\textdollar$100 per MWh, a standard deviation of 25, a minimum of $\textdollar$0.01, and a maximum of $\textdollar$150.
-Then, CPS sells all the excess energy generated that there is demand for, producing a revenue of $\textdollar$1,026,463 on November 25.
+For rates at which CPS can sell on the open market, I again sampled from a truncated normal distribution with a mean of $100 per MWh, a standard deviation of 25, a minimum of $0.01, and a maximum of $150.
+Then, CPS sells all the excess energy generated that there is demand for, producing a revenue of $1,026,463 on November 25.
 In the case of underestimating CPS demand, CPS then buys power in the open market, incurring expenses.
 I then repeat this process for all days in the test set.

-The total profit is then given by:
+The total profit for the test set is then given by:

 $$
 \begin{aligned}